 The earliest known camera captured image dates back to 1826 from the Burgundy region of France.
 The photo itself is dark and grainy, barely hinting at the shape of several buildings visible from the photographer’s upstairs window.
 In the nearly 200 years since then camera technology has advanced into a device that fits in a pocket and takes crystal clear images of its subjects.
 Specialized imaging devices have been developed for studying a variety of subjects, ranging from distant galaxies to subatomic particles such as neutrons.

-It is the latter subject that has drawn the attention of Dr. Nicole McFarlane and is the focus of her Joint Directed Research and Development (JDRD) project, now in its second year of funding.
+It is the latter subject that has drawn the attention of Nicole McFarlane, assistant professor of electrical engineering and computer science, and is the focus of her Joint Directed Research and Development (JDRD) project, now in its second year of funding.
 McFarlane’s JDRD team seeks to improve the imaging technology used for neutron detection through the creation of a complementary metal-oxide semiconductor (CMOS) chip.

 “We’re working on an optical detector, but it’s really for neutron detection.
 Then our plan is to take it to Oak Ridge and actually test it with the neutron source,” said McFarlane.